al1brn/docgen/doc/treed-tree-treedict.md

 Tree interface based on a dict

-This class inherits from [Tree](treed-tree-treedict.md#tree) and dict.
+This class inherits from [impossible to find a section with title '!Tree']() and dict.
 Direct children are managed from dict inheritance.

 This implementation can be chosen when direct child keys must be unique and when there is no particular need in controlling the order of the children.